 - Pursue line experience and presentations.
 Choose line experience and revenue producing departments.
 Pick your spots to shine, such as presentations to senior leadership or conducting an internal training workshop.

 - Obtain critical credentials.
 Pursue the credentials that those in the inner circle have.
 It could be that most of the leaders have an MBA, or came from the finance department.
 If you want to move up within your firm (as oppose to growing with another firm or starting your own company), then you must learn what the spoken and unspoken credentials and criterion are, and obtain them.

 - Be a company spokesperson.
 Say only positive things about your boss, your company, your colleagues.
 Use your company’s products.

 Lastly, skills.
-A Chief Executive Officer is a highly skilled profession.
-Here are a few skillsets that you will need.
+A C-level position is a highly skilled profession.
+Here are a few skills that you will need.

 - Communications.
 Learn to speak concisely, clearly, and in a way that it is easy to understand.
 Learn public speaking and develop a strong presentation ability.
 Learn to write clearly.

 - Tolerance for ambiguity.
 Today’s business environment evolves and changes.
 Although long term plans are important, a corporation will need to be agile and pivot with the business dynamics.
 A CEO will need to learn to shift through the noise, find the right insights, and pivot accordingly.